(Originally posted in Dagens Industri – Swedish text)

 A new Innovation Project headed by RISE

-Current customers include colleges such as Nackademin and Företagsekonomiska Institutet (FEI), Universum (Employer Branding) as well as the Swedish Security & Safety Association (SSF), who train Certified Security Managers, to name a few.
+Current customers of TRUE include colleges such as Nackademin, Företagsekonomiska Institutet (FEI), Universum (Employer Branding) as well as the Swedish Security & Safety Association (SSF), who educate and certify Security Managers among others.

 “At Nackademin, two people used to work full-time for several weeks just to issue diplomas.
 Now it takes a few hours”, says Patrik Slettman, CEO of TRUE.
 The reason is that the diplomas are generated, secured and then distributed automatically to those who have graduated, by TRUE’s software.

 Technically, all that is stored in blockchain is a code, a so-called hash-string, which is then linked to a specific document.
-The digital document can be verified with the click of a button, after which the authenticity is checked by TRUE.
-A person who wish to share a document digitally simply sends the URL-link of the specific diploma/certificate/etc. “And, if you want to print a document or share a pdf-version of it, a QR code is generated on it which can be scanned to open the True Original online, which is connected to blockchain”, says Patrik Slettman.
-Looking at it simplistically it could be overlooked as a gimmick, but there are several practical values, he says.
+The digital document can be verified with the click of a button, after which the authenticity is controlled.
+A person who wish to share a document digitally simply sends the URL-link of the specific diploma/certificate/etc.

 Increases traffic and attention